imylomylo/BOB_scripts/README.md

-# LP_scripts
+# Bob_scripts
-Scripts for funding and managing LP's
+Scripts for funding and managing bobs.
 The best way to do this is to have your marketmaker on a VPS and SSH tunnel to it like so:

 `nc -z localhost 7783 || ssh -f -N -L 7783:localhost:7783 user@vps; echo 'tunnel open'`